iCliniq Logo

 Welcome back to icliniq.com.

-The type of belch that you have is more to do with a behavioral issue rather than any organic issue.
-The best way to control your symptoms is to change behavior, mainly try to resist the impulse to belch.
-It might not be easy in the beginning but is certainly an effective approach to control symptoms.
-The other approach to do simultaneously would be to continue your anti-anxiety medicines if you are on any, or discuss with your physician managing your anxiety symptoms, to start you on anti-anxiety medicines for a short period.
-Usually to control belching no medicines are needed if you are motivated and attempt to desist the impulse to belch.
+The type of belch you have is more of a behavioral issue than an organic one.
+The best way to control your symptoms is to change your behavior, mainly by trying to resist the impulse to belch.
+It might not be easy in the beginning, but it is certainly an effective approach to control symptoms.
+The other approach to do simultaneously would be to continue your anti-anxiety medicines if you are on any, or discuss with your physician about managing your anxiety symptoms, to start you on anti-anxiety medicines for a short period.
+Usually, to control belching, no medicines are needed if you are motivated and attempt to desist the impulse to belch.
 You can get back to me anytime if you need to.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!